Revitalize your soul in these mineral-rich pools.

 Open: Year-round, 9 a.m. to 7 p.m. for day use, open 24 hours for overnight guests

-McCredie
+McCredie Hot Springs

 McCredie Hot Springs, once a historic resort, consists of several undeveloped pools on either side of Salt Creek off of Highway 58 near Oakridge.
-These springs are great for large and small groups alike, with the largest “party” pool being 30-feet-wide and the smallest being only a yard in diameter.
+These springs are great for large and small groups alike, with the largest “party” pool being 30 feet wide and the smallest being only a yard in diameter.
 The large pool is a short walk from the main parking area between milepost 45 and 46 on Highway 58.
 If looking to reach the smaller, more secluded pools and avoid crossing the two-foot-deep creek, turn down Shady Gap Road, turn right at both splits and park at the first wide spot.
 From here, a mile-long hike through ferns, moss and wildflowers leads down to the pools.
-Since these pools are relatively-isolated, prepare to be in the midst of naked hippies or become one yourself.
+Since these pools are relatively isolated, prepare to be in the midst of naked hippies or become one yourself.

 Driving time from Bend: 1 hour 30 minutes

-Distance: If accessing main pool, just a short walk down to the river from the main parking area.
+Distance: If accessing the main pool, just a short walk down to the river from the main parking area.
 If visiting southside pools, prepare to hike a 0.9 mile out and back trail down to the springs.

 Parking and fees: Free to soak, park between milepost 45 and 46 on Highway 58 next to McCredie Station Road near Blue Pool Campground for main pool.
 For southside pools, turn down Shady Gap Road, turn right at both splits and park at the first wide spot.